Can the Website Page Speed make a big difference when it comes to conversions?

 The ideal website load time is between 2 to 5 seconds, however, each second beyond 2 results results in greater bounce rates.
 40% of polled users report that they leave a website if it takes more than 3 seconds to load. a staggering 47% of users expect desktop sites to load within 2 seconds or less.

-Adding just a few extra seconds to your loading time can have damaging effects on your visitors.
+Adding just a few extra seconds to your loading time can have damaging effects to your visitors.

 Here are a few things to consider when looking at reducing page speed times.